Below find our variation of a classic gluten-free pad thai recipe that is also dairy-free using ingredients easy to find in most western stores.

 A vegetarian version can be made by replacing the chicken and egg with tofu and omitting the fish sauce.
 Or, the chicken can be replaced with shrimp or prawns.
 (I know this is traif, but I won’t tell.)

-– If you’re really hungry, this dish goes great with a bowl of Chicken Tom Kha soup.
+– If you’re really hungry, this dish goes great with a bowl of either Chicken Tom Kha soup or our vegetable miso soup.

 Please share and save for later